Boost Your Portfolio: Income & Diversification with Covered Calls

 CAN I WRITE COVERED CALLS ON ANY STOCK I OWN?

 Additionally, you may have employer restrictions on writing covered calls.
-Publicly traded companies usually put trading restrictions (blackout windows) on most of their employee base to restrict the potential for insider trading.
+Publicly traded companies usually put trading restrictions (blackout windows) on most of their employees to restrict the potential for insider trading.
 These blackout windows generally apply to all trading activities for the employer stock.
 Therefore, trading options on the company stock that you work for is generally not possible.

 HOW DO TAXES AFFECT COVERED CALL INCOME?